How Much Does It Cost to Develop a Mobile App?

 According to the picture above, a simple mobile application might cost from $20,000 to $30,000; a middle complexity app will vary from $30,000 to $40,000; prices on complex mobile applications will start from $50,000.

 The average time needed to develop an app starts at 400 hours.
 Still, note that development time also depends on the technical complexity of the desired app, the number of talents working on it, the number of devices and OS, custom designs and animations, and so on.

 Also, quite often, but not exclusively, Android app development takes 10-20% more time than application development for iOS, meaning that the cost of an Android app often exceeds that of an iOS one.

 One of the most important things to remember while planning a budget for an app is the after-release support.
 Usually, it is not included in the initial estimate but makes a huge impact on the product’s success.

 - New features creation

 - Back-end server maintenance

 The price of an app might vary depending on the place where it is developed.

-In some countries the prices on the development are sky-high (US, Canada) whereas some others provide quite reasonable prices.
+In some countries, the prices of development are sky-high (US, Canada), whereas some others provide quite reasonable prices.